qtalr/qtalr-r/README.md

 Alternatively, you can use Docker Desktop to run the image and connect it to a host directory.

+> [!NOTE]
+> I highly recommend installing packages with {pak} instead of the default `install.packages()` function.
+This will ensure that when packages are installed, any system dependencies are also installed.

 ## Extending images

 Other images that extend this image include: